Year One Class Page

 Forest School

 We are very lucky to be able to offer regular Forest School sessions to all our classes at the Rosary School.
 Our grounds are perfect to help the children connect and engage with the outdoors, and learn through active and exciting tasks and challenges such as den building, making a fire or tools, and identifying insects and birds.
-Y1 Forest School sessions are every three weeks on Wednesday.
+Y1 Forest School sessions are every three weeks on Friday.
 Children will need to wear Forest School kit to school on these days, details of which can be found along with the session timetable, as links from the Forest School page.

 Reading & Book Change